DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 * Model‐driven design and the evolution of a domain model is an ongoing process.

 * Many models must be rejected in order to ensure you have a useful model for the current use cases of a system.
-    * **Collaboration among development team, business stakeholders, and subject matter experts should not be constrained to the start of a project**.
+    * **Collaboration among the development team, business stakeholders, and subject matter experts should not be constrained to the start of a project**.

 * Knowledge crunching should be an ongoing concern with the business engaged throughout the _lifetime_ of the application build.
     * Note: when the system is in use the model may also need to evolve due to technical reasons such as performance or a better understanding of the systems usage.